Gen Z & Alphas: Teaching & Engaging the Youngest Generations

 Adjusting The Sails: The Art of Leading Change

-The world’s most successful organizations are constantly adapting to change.
-And the best ones lead that change.
-The same is true with educational institutions.
-Much like a sailor harnesses contrary winds to take the ship to the desired destination, effective administrators, faculty and staff capitalize on current realities.
-They flex and plan so they can leverage today’s disadvantages and make them an advantage.
-This session unpacks five vital secrets to effective change and the principles to guide the process.
-It will ignite discussion your team can use repeatedly in order to be ready for the shifting cultural headwinds we face each year.
+The world’s best universities and schools are constantly adapting to change.
+Much like a sailor harnesses contrary winds to take the ship to the desired destination, effective staff and faculty flex and plan accordingly.
+They capitalize on current realities.
+In this session, Tim unpacks five vital secrets for effective change and principles to guide the process.
+He will ignite discussion your team can leverage repeatedly in order to be ready for the shifting cultural headwinds we face each year.

 Read More